 14-day Free Trial.
 No Credit Card Required.

-For getting started with OKRs, you have to know what your end goals are.
-What do you want/need to accomplish in order to move forward?
+We have an entire guide on getting started with OKRs.
+The key takeaway?
+Know what your end goals are.
+What do you need/want to accomplish at your company in order to move forward?

 For an engineering team, it might be creating a mobile app for a product.
-For a marketing team, it probably means getting more traffic, conversions, or higher average sale.
+For a marketing team, it probably means getting more traffic, conversions, or higher average sales.

 Objective: Increase daily active users

 Great start!
 But let’s make this more specific.
 Your new goal: increasing daily active users for your company’s product from 300 per day to 9000 per day over the course of the next six months, or for the next two quarters.

 How can we meet this goal?
 Start by breaking “OKRing” into objectives and key results over the course of two quarters.
 Start small.
 Maybe for the first quarter, set your goal to 4500 users, and gradually increase usage over the next 3 months.

 Please note: Generally, a founder, manager, or investor has come up with this goal, but everyone should know how to write objectives because all employees should have them.